epccs/RPUno/Reflow/README.md

 ![Profile](https://raw.githubusercontent.com/epccs/RPUno/master/Reflow/profile/walmartBD,160622.png "Profile for Black & Decker Model NO. TO1303SB")

+Do not modify the oven, if you do and it burns down your house the insurance may be able to deny payment.
+Turn the knobs so it is always on (as shown in the image) and set the temperature high enough that it will not turn off the oven.
+Now the Solid State Relay (SSR) can modulate power to the heating elements, the modulation does not need to be fast since they have a five-second thermal response, in fact, a two second PWM is fine.
+The SSR needs to be placed in a certified electrical enclosure to make sure insurance will pay (I'm not an expert, and there are always more rules).

 ![Setup](https://raw.githubusercontent.com/epccs/RPUno/master/Reflow/profile/WalmartBD,TO1303SB.jpg "Setup of Black & Decker Model NO. TO1303SB")

 A 255 value in EEPROM will turn on the buzzer on pin 6 for two seconds, while two consecutive values will terminate the profile.
 The program will otherwise run to the end of EEPROM memory.